jdcalus/STSA-Workshop-3-Hybrid-Cloud/README.md

-- Do the same thing for the "Test Store Lookup"
+- Do the same thing for the "Test Store Lookup", by clicking on the **Test Store Lookup** inject node.

 What you see is probably not what you expect.
 ![Architecture Overview](/images/store-lookup-debug.png)